MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-failover-ha.md

 > [!IMPORTANT]
 > Under normal operations, do not fail over with Transact-SQL or SQL Server management tools like SSMS or PowerShell.
 When `CLUSTER_TYPE = EXTERNAL`, the only acceptable value for `FAILOVER_MODE` is `EXTERNAL`.
 With these settings, all manual or automatic failover actions are executed by the external cluster manager.

+For backround information, see [Failover and failover modes](../database-engine/availability-groups/windows/failover-and-failover-modes-always-on-availability-groups.md).

 ### <a name="manualFailover">Manual failover examples

 Manually fail over the availability group with the external cluster management tools.
 Under normal operations, do not initiate failover with Transact-SQL.
 If the external cluster management tools do not respond, you can force the availability group to fail over.
-For instructions to force the manual failover, see [Force manual failover](#forceManual).
+For instructions to force failover, see [Force  failover](#forceFailover).

 To fail over, the secondary replica that will become the primary replica must be synchronous.
 If a secondary replica is asynchronous, [change the availability mode](../database-engine/availability-groups/windows/change-the-availability-mode-of-an-availability-replica-sql-server.md).